A New Day (The Wire)

-"A New Day" is the 11th episode of the fourth season of the HBO original series The Wire.
-Written by Ed Burns from a story by David Simon & Ed Burns, and directed by Brad Anderson, it originally aired on November 26, 2006.
+"A New Day" is the 11th episode of the fourth season of the HBO original series The Wire (2002-2008).
+The episode was written by Ed Burns from a story by David Simon and Ed Burns and was directed by Brad Anderson.
+It originally aired on November 26, 2006.

 Plot

 Western district

 Namond Brice buys Chinese takeout for Michael Lee, Randy Wagstaff and Duquan "Dukie" Weems.
 Sitting on a stoop with Donut, they discuss the recent murder of Little Kevin.
 Randy is dismayed to learn of Kevin's death.
 Officer Walker walks by and tells the boys to move on, accusing them of waiting to rob a passer-by.
 The boys plan revenge on Walker for his brutal assault on Donut.
-Michael says he knows of a bar that is well known as a police hangout that Walker frequents and vows to handle the problem.
+Michael says he knows of a bar that is well known as a police hangout that Walker frequents, and he vows to handle the problem.
 Although Namond, Randy and Dukie express doubts, Michael does not hesitate.
 As Walker leaves the bar, Duquan scratches Walker's car, luring Walker to chase him.
 In an alley, Michael confronts Walker with a gun, ordering Walker to turn around and kneel.
 He takes the ring that Walker is wearing, then gives a signal to Namond, who douses Walker with yellow paint.

 Walker lies to his fellow officers, saying that there were three attackers with shotguns.
 He characterizes the incident as a declaration of war.
 McNulty is disbelieving.
 When he goes for lunch, McNulty finds Bodie Broadus in a diner.
 Bodie explains that police activity has driven him indoors.
 McNulty tells him that the assault on Walker has riled the patrol officers.
 He confides a dislike of Walker to Bodie because of his corrupt nature.
 McNulty takes a call and the two joke together as he leaves.

 Bubbles

 Sherrod returns to Bubbles' garage.
-Bubbles checks how long he is staying and then offers him food.
+Bubbles checks how long Sherrod is staying and then offers him food.
 Sherrod confesses that he owes money to the drug dealer he was working for and admits he felt out of place working on the corner.
-Bubbles promises to help to sort out the problem and reassures Sherrod that he is home again.
+Bubbles promises to help sort out the problem and reassures Sherrod that he is home again.

-Sherrod and Bubbles get to work the next day.
-Bubbles is enthusiastic about having Sherrod back and pleased when they find a toppled street light they can sell for scrap.
+Sherrod and Bubbles go to work the next day.
+Bubbles is enthusiastic about having Sherrod back and is pleased when they find a toppled street light they can sell for scrap.
 Their day takes a turn for the worse when the addict who has been tormenting Bubbles robs them again.